Out-Licensing Patented Biotechnologies

 - Approximately 90 percent of the revenue generated is from royalty income.

-- Revenue generation through out-licensing patented DehydraTECH™ technology.
+- Generating revenue by out-licensing patented DehydraTECH™ technology.

 - Positive results in preclinical and clinical research for DehydraTECH™ technology.